5550- Student Privacy

 III.
 Opting Out of Certain Activities

-With regard to administration of physical examinations or screening that may be administered to students, parents shall have the opportunity to opt out of any non-emergency, invasive physical examination or screening that is required as a condition of attendance and administered by the school and scheduled by the school in advance and not necessary to protect immediate health and safety of the student, or other students.
+With regard to administration of physical examinations or screening that may be administered to students, parents shall have the opportunity to opt out of any non emergency, invasive physical examination or screening that is required as a condition of attendance and administered by the school and scheduled by the school in advance and not necessary to protect immediate health and safety of the student, or other students.
 For these purposes, “invasive physical examination” means any medical examination that involves exposure of private body parts, or any act or such examination that includes incision, insertion or injection into the body, but does not include a hearing, vision or scoliosis screening.
 Additionally, this paragraph does not apply to any examination or screening that is permitted or required by New York State Law, including such examinations or screenings permitted without parental notification.

 IV.
 Marketing